 In the last quarter of 2010, the IAOC provided additional funding to support a part-time editor.
-With this extra help, we've seen increased production numbers and shorter times in RFC-Ed-timed states, and we're seeing the RPC keeping pace with the number of submissions.
+With this extra help, we've seen increased production numbers and shorter times in RFC-Ed-timed states, and we're seeing the RPC keeping pace with the rate of document submissions.